alessandrobruno10/herefanmi/README.md

 - Develop an autonomous system equipped with continual learning capabilities.
 - Leverage cutting-edge machine learning algorithms to provide individuals with an automated and reliable solution.
 - Harness the power of technology to enhance overall societal well-being and improve public health outcomes.

+## Ethical Charter

+- **Respect for Privacy**: HeRe-FaNMi is committed to upholding the privacy rights of individuals in accordance with European laws, such as the General Data Protection Regulation (GDPR).
+Personal data collected during the operation of the system will be handled securely and in compliance with applicable data protection regulations.
+- **Transparency and Accountability**: HeRe-FaNMi will strive for transparency in its operations and decision-making processes.
+The project will provide clear and understandable information about its purpose, functionality, and data usage.
+- **Bias and Fairness**: HeRe-FaNMi will aim to mitigate bias and ensure fairness in its algorithms and decision-making processes.
+The project will continually assess and address any biases that may arise, working towards equitable outcomes and avoiding discrimination or unfair treatment of individuals or groups.

+---